TonicAI/tonic_helm_charts/README.md

 ## Tonic Helm Chart ##

 To install:
+1. Copy `values.sample.yaml` to `values.yaml`
-1. Modify values.yaml with your own values
+2. Modify `values.yaml` with your own values
+    - If you wish to use the default Tonic docker registry, your worker nodes must be blessed with a Tonic docker login.
+Otherwise, please upload the Tonic images to ECR replace the variable with your ECR address.
-2. Execute `helm install tonic . -n tonic`
+3. Execute `helm install tonic . -n tonic`